wendyverdonk93/docs/content/tools/reports/automatic-reports.md

 ## Testing

-It is possible to export accountant reports in the test mode of the [MultiSafepay Control](https://testmerchant.multisafepay.com)
+It is possible to export accountant reports in the test mode of your [MultiSafepay account](https://testmerchant.multisafepay.com)

 Exporting Klarna Payments reports is also included within this test mode.